Legendaddy (How I Met Your Mother): Production

-Co-executive producer Craig Thomas said the issue about the identity of Barney's real father was already a plot point in the initial conceptualization of the series.
-John Lithgow was the first choice to play Jerome Whittaker and the producers gave him a collection of specific episodes detailing Barney's father issues (including "Showdown") to help him get acquainted with the role.
-Thomas said Lithgow will still appear in future episodes, as the role would complicate Barney's connection with Nora.
+The introduction of Barney's father had been setup prior in the season.
+In the closing moments of "Last Words", Barney called his mother to ask about his father.
+Later, Barney sent him a letter.
+In an interview with the Los Angeles Times, series co-creator Craig Thomas stated the issue about the identity of Barney's real father was already a plot point in the initial conceptualization of the series.
+Barney's father had first been mentioned in How I Met Your Mother's second season.
+Lithgow was the first choice to play Jerome Whittaker, and the producers gave him a collection of episodes detailing Barney's father issues to help him get acquainted with the role.
+Thomas said Lithgow would reprise his role in future episodes, and that the character would complicate Barney's connection with his girlfriend Nora.
+Lithgow later returned in episode 21 of season six, "Hopeless", where he further attempts to reconnect with Barney.
+He reprised his role in the season nine episode "Mom and Dad" as an attendee of Barney and Robin's wedding.